cozmemis/Group18-Final-Report/README.md

 <span style="font-size:small; color:grey; font-style:italic;">Source:[Intermountain Healthcare](https://intermountainhealthcare.org/medical-specialties/behavioral-health/)</span>

+## Data Visualization

+We performed an exploratory analysis of our data

 ## Data Preprocessing
 We start data preprocessing by discarding the unneccessary features and keeping only the useful ones.
 Among 32 features, we find 19 to be suitable, which are 'Age_Group', 'Gender', 'Race', 'Ethnicity', 'Type_Of_Admission', 'Diagnosis_Description', 'Procedure_Description', 'APR_DRG_Description', 'APR_MDC_Description', 'APR_Severity_Of_Illness_Description', 'APR_Risk_Of_Mortality', 'APR_Medical_Surgical_Description', 'Payment_Typology_1', 'Is_Emergency_Department_Indicator', 'Length_Of_Stay'.
 Here, 'Length_Of_Stay' stay denotes the target value that we are trying to predict with ML algorithms.
 Afterwards, we clean the data from missing information.
 As our dataset contains a vast amount of information, totaling 1,046,218 entries, we opted to eliminate any data points that possessed at least one missing feature.
 This process resulted in a remaining dataset of 764,953 data points.